blukatdevelopment/UnchainedWorldsOld/character_creation/cultures_volume_1.md

 in a war of self-determination for many of it's constituent states.
-When the dust settled, only a shriveled core of the empire remained and the remainder of the world exploded in unrestricted vitality and growth in spite of the great network of imperial trade routes vanishing overnight.
+When the dust settled, only a shriveled core of the empire remained and the remainder of the world exploded in unrestricted vitality and growth in spite of the great network of trade routes vanishing overnight.
 ```

-## 1 Imperial
+## 1 Gold Robe
-Those who benefited most from the imperial core's wealth and abundance of
+Those who benefited most from the empire of man's core's wealth and abundance of
 imports long for the return of the empire.
 Time is an arrow pointing forward for
-imperial society, and the fall set time back a hundred years in their eyes.
+gold robe society, and the fall set time back a hundred years in their eyes.
 The
 prevailing social theory is one of distinct hierarchy, where the enlightened and
 well-educated elite make decisions on behalf of the less civilized masses.
+The
+gold robes are named after the status item, a robe with golden fiber sewn in.
+The wealthier the individual, the more gold and the rarer the fabric used.
 ```
 Languages: Common
-Ability Score Increase:  +1 all abilities
 ```

 ### Well-rounded education